 Federal Elections Commission

-Financial disclosure reports filed by House, Senate and presidential campaigns, parties as well as PACs from 1993 to the present are available at the Federal Elections Commission.
+Financial disclosure reports filed by House, Senate and presidential campaigns, parties as well as Political Action Committees (PACs) from 1993 to the present are available at the Federal Elections Commission.

 Campaign Communications (Automated Calls)

 Louisiana law (La R.S.
 18:1463.1) seeks to protect the integrity of the electoral process and assures that voters know who is responsible for telephone campaign communications in order to more properly evaluate the statements contained in them and to cast a more informed vote.
 It is essential to prohibit misrepresentation that a person, committee or organization speak on behalf of a candidate, political committee or agent therof.